katylava/dotkyl/README.md

 Half of these are from other people's gists or other uninstallable utils.
 The other half are dumb things I wrote.

+### /bookmarks

+Empty directory (in git) which will contain symlinks to bookmarked directories.

 ### /completion

 Zsh completion scripts that I couldn't get from homebrew `zsh-completions`.
 Not